Bánh Mì Tròn

 Style from Bánh Mì Trâm shop; another legendary Hanoi establishment.

-Shrimp brings a problem pork never does: it is mostly water and turns to rubber in seconds.
-The shrimp bánh mì is built around that, the loosest filling in the family, with no fixed recipe or origin.
+Shrimp turns from tender to rubber in seconds.
+The shrimp bánh mì is built around that problem: the loosest filling in the family, with no fixed recipe or founding shop.

 Tempura shrimp bánh mì; Japanese-Vietnamese fusion.